 Leisure is the most popular and common of the different types of cilantro.
 Most of the time, the cilantro you see at the grocery store will be leisure cilantro.

-This type of cilantro was specially developed to be a popular variety, so it produces a large number of leaves and bolts quite slowly.
 It is bred to limit flowering in hot weather.
-Plus, as the name suggests, this species is the easiest to grow and requires a bit of maintenance.
+As the name suggests, this species is the easiest to grow and requires some maintenance.

 2. Indian Coriander (Dhania)